John Green: Booklist magazine and Looking for Alaska

 Green presented the first draft to Cooper, who served as a mentor through the following two versions.
-Cooper sent the third draft to Dutton Children's Books in early 2003, who awarded Green with a publishing contract and a small four-figure book deal.
+Cooper sent the third draft to Dutton Children's Books in early 2003, which awarded Green with a publishing contract and a small four-figure book deal.
 Looking for Alaska was assigned to editor Julie Strauss-Gabel, which began their collaboration that has persisted through all of Green's books.
 In a 2015 interview with The New York Times, Green reflected, "In a publishing world that maybe doesn't have as many long-term relationships as it used to, she invested a lot of time in me before I ever earned a profit.
 I've never written a book without Julie.
 I wouldn't know how to do it."

 Looking for Alaska was published in March 2005.
 The novel is a coming-of-age school story and teen romance about a boarding school student who gets bullied, partially inspired by Green's experiences at Indian Springs, Alabama, fictionalized as Culver Creek Preparatory High School.
 The novel was well-received critically, but saw only modest sales at first.
-The novel was awarded the annual Michael L. Printz Award by the American Library Association (ALA), recognizing the year's "best book written for teens, based entirely on its literary merit."
+The novel was awarded the annual Michael L. Printz Award by the American Library Association (ALA), recognizing the year's "best book written for teens, based entirely on its literary merit".
 Receiving the award caused book sales to rapidly rise, with Green describing his reaction upon hearing he had won the award as, "probably the purest moment of joy I've experienced.
 Even when my children were born it wasn't as raw and surprising."
 It also appeared on the ALA's annual "Top 10 Best Books for Young Adults" and appeared on the New York Times Best Seller list seven years later during a surge in Green's popularity after the release of The Fault in Our Stars.
 Green left his job at Booklist after receiving the Printz Award.